-Having the opportunity to socialize, participate in recreation activities and to be a part of the community is incredibly important to the wellbeing of the individuals we serve at GCBDD, and we are proud to provide a wide variety.
-Social opportunities include the Special Olympics, Aktion Club, dinner club, dance, water aerobics, recreational outings, overnight camping and more.
+Having the opportunity to socialize, participate in recreation activities, and be a part of the community is incredibly important to the well-being of the individuals we serve at Geauga DD, and we are proud to provide a wide variety.
+Social opportunities include the Special Olympics, Aktion Club, dinner club, dance, water aerobics, recreational outings, overnight camping, and more.
 All of these programs help our clients become civic-minded members of our community.

-The Aktion Club is open to all clients of the Geauga County Board of Developmental Disabilities.
+The Aktion Club is open to all clients of Geauga DD.
 The club is sponsored by the Kiwanis Club of West Geauga.
 The Aktion Club’s mission is to provide adults living with disabilities with the opportunity to develop initiative, leadership skills and to serve their communities.

 To get more information about the Aktion Club or about joining, visit www.aktionclub.org/join.aspx.

 Dinner Club meets once a month in two different locations.
 Club members get together to eat, socialize and have fun.
 To join the Dinner Club, contact the Metzenbaum Foundation Recreation Department at 440.729.9406.

 Special Olympics is the world’s largest sports organization for people with intellectual disabilities, with more than 4.5 million athletes in 170 countries and millions more volunteers and supporters.
 It is also a global social movement.